Quantum Imaging and Metrology with Undetected squeezed Photons: Noise Canceling and Noise Based Imaging: Abstract

 \section{Abstract}

 In this work a quantum imaging setup based on undetected squeezed photons is employed for metrological applications such as sensitive phase measurement and quantum imaging.
-In spite of the traditional quantum imaging with undetected photons, introduced by A. Zeilinger \textit{et. al}, the proposed setup is equipped by a homodyne detection and also the brightness of the quantum light is enhanced by an optical parametric oscillator (OPO).
-Introducing OPO may be diminish the validity of the low gain approximation, so a theoretical approach beyond this approximation is introduced.
-Due to the resource of squeezing, the results reveal the higher amount of signal to noise ratio, as a measure of image quality and phase-measurement accuracy.
-Accordingly, an imaging protocol is introduced to suppress the background noises, effectively.
-Interestingly, This protocol provides a way to extract the image information which is encoded in the quantum fluctuation (noise).
-Therefore, non-disruptive imaging is achievable, which is noteworthy subject in the field of bio-imaging of sensitive and low damage threshold living cells.
+Unlike traditional quantum imaging with undetected photons, as introduced by A. Zeilinger \textit{et al.}, the proposed setup incorporates a homodyne detection system and enhances the brightness of the quantum light using optical parametric oscillators (OPOs).
+The inclusion of OPOs may challenge the validity of the low-gain approximation, necessitating the development of a new theoretical framework that extends beyond this approximation.
+The results demonstrate a higher signal-to-noise ratio, which serves as a key metric for both image quality and phase-measurement accuracy.
+Furthermore, an imaging protocol is introduced to effectively suppress background noise.
+Notably, this protocol enables the extraction of image information encoded in quantum fluctuations (noise), paving the way for non-disruptive imaging.
+This is particularly significant in the field of bio-imaging, where imaging sensitive living cells with a low damage threshold is of critical importance.